 In the early 2000s, I started designing annual reports.
 Annual report design was a lucrative segment of the graphic design industry in which I really learned a lot.
 There was good annual report design being done in New York, Seattle, Chicago and San Francisco.
 There were only a few firms specializing in this industry in L.A. and at the time I was working for a couple of smaller ones.
 I didn't think we were quite up to the quality level of the firms in other cities, but I was up for the task.

-Annual report design firms were charging up to 75 thousand dollars for one glorified brochure, which was the pinnacle in marketing for many public companies for the year.
+Annual report design firms were charging up to $75,000 for one glorified brochure, which was the pinnacle in marketing for many public companies for the year.
 This type of design was highly lucrative, and competitive.